We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 • Steel: Apply rust-resistant coating annually

-Covering furniture during off-season and storing cushions indoors can significantly reduce wear.
+Furthermore, covering furniture during off-season and storing cushions indoors can significantly reduce wear.

-Industry Trends and Future Outlook
+Outdoor Furniture Material Trends and Future Outlook

-Tools and Resources for Shoppers
+Tools and Resources for Outdoor Furniture Material Shoppers

 Before you buy, explore: